Is Fresh Pasta Better Than Dried Pasta?

 Texture

-For our tastes, some restaurants take this rule too far and serve pasta that is uncomfortably firm, but there is no doubt that retaining some resistance in the pasta provides a uniquely enjoyable eating experience.
+For our tastes, some restaurants take this rule too far and serve uncomfortably firm pasta, but no doubt retaining some resistance in the pasta provides a uniquely enjoyable eating experience.

-Because fresh pasta has never been dried, it has no ability to provide any kind of al dente texture.
+Because fresh pasta has never been dried, it cannot provide an al dente texture.
 Instead, its high moisture content yields a silkier, more tender bite than is possible with dried pasta.

 Freshness

 Fresh doesn't necessarily mean as fresh as you might assume.
-The pasta you buy at your local farmer's market or order at your favourite Italian restaurant will usually have been made that day, and because it will have been made with raw eggs, it must be refrigerated and eaten within a day or two.
-Because dried pasta is basically a mix of flour and water that has had most of its moisture removed, there's nothing in it to "go off," so it can be safely kept at room temperature for two years or more.
+The pasta you buy at your local farmer's market or order at your favourite Italian restaurant will usually have been made that day.
+Because it will have been made with raw eggs, it must be refrigerated and eaten within a day or two.
+Because dried pasta is a mix of flour and water that has had most moisture removed, there's nothing in it to "go off," so it can be safely kept at room temperature for two years or more.

 Fresh supermarket pasta is a different thing entirely.
 To increase their shelf life, manufacturers pasteurise the eggs, which extends their life by up to 6 weeks.
-But whenever we have guests coming over and we want to serve our signature carbonara sauce with perfect al dente pasta, we'll make the spaghetti the day before, let it dry at room temperature for 24 hours, and then serve.
+But whenever guests come over, and we want to serve our signature carbonara sauce with perfect al dente pasta, we'll make the spaghetti the day before, let it dry at room temperature for 24 hours, and then serve.
 On that occasion, our dried pasta is fresher than fresh pasta.
 Confusing, right?

 Flavour

-Pasta made with eggs has a rich flavour that we love but that some people find off-putting, especially if it has been made just with yolks.
-Dried pasta, on the other hand, has a more neutral flavour that many people prefer because they argue it takes on the flavour of the sauce better than its fresh counterpart.
+Pasta made with eggs has a rich flavour that we love, but some people find it off-putting, especially if it has been made just with yolks.
+On the other hand, dried pasta has a more neutral flavour that many people prefer because they argue it takes on the sauce's flavour better than its fresh counterpart.

-You'll find fresh spaghetti, penne, and fusilli in chilled supermarket aisles, but where it really excels is filled pasta like tortellini or our personal favourite, agnolotti.
-These shapes are always made with an egg-based dough and are widely considered the Holy Grail of skilled pasta making.
+You'll find fresh spaghetti, penne, and fusilli in chilled supermarket aisles, but it excels with filled pasta like tortellini or our personal favourite, agnolotti.
+These shapes are always made with egg-based dough and are widely considered the Holy Grail of skilled pasta making.

 Colour

-Both dried and fresh pasta can be coloured in other ways, often with a puree of vegetables like spinach or beetroot, or sometimes with a dried vegetable powder.
-You'll find plenty of elaborately coloured dried pasta in your local TK Maxx, but because fresh pasta is generally regarded as a more artisan product, you're likely to see more colour experimentation in the fresh stuff.
-If you're a firm believer in eating with your eyes, this can greatly enhance the eating experience.
+Both dried and fresh pasta can be coloured in other ways, often with a puree of vegetables like spinach or beetroot or sometimes with a dried vegetable powder.
+You'll find plenty of elaborately coloured dried pasta in your local TK Maxx.
+Still, because fresh pasta is generally regarded as a more artisan product, you will likely see more colour experimentation in the fresh stuff.
+If you believe in eating with your eyes, this can significantly enhance your eating experience.

 Cost

-It's no great surprise that pasta made from eggs is almost always going to be more expensive than pasta made from water, although there are exceptions to the rule.
+It's no great surprise that pasta made from eggs will almost always be more expensive than pasta made from water, although exceptions exist.
 Take Atavi pasta, for example.
 Their dried tagliatelle will set you back a staggering £20 for a 280g box.

 Shelf life

-The process of drying pasta doesn't only give it the ability to be cooked to a perfectly al dente texture; it also greatly lengthens its shelf life too, making it a convenient pantry staple.
-Although conventional wisdom says to eat it within 2 years, it can last considerably longer if it is kept in a cool, dark place.
+The process of drying pasta doesn't only give it the ability to be cooked to a perfectly al dente texture; it also dramatically lengthens its shelf life, making it a convenient pantry staple.
+Although conventional wisdom says to eat it within 2 years, it can last considerably longer if kept in a cool, dark place.
 Fresh pasta, on the other hand, should ideally be eaten the same day, although, just like pesto, it will generally last in the fridge for 2-3 days before its quality starts to deteriorate.

 Convenience